Maurice Dubofsky

 Maurice "Mush" Dubofsky (August 10, 1909 – January 25, 1970) was an American football player and coach.
 He played college football at Georgetown and professional football for the New York Giants.
 He later served as the line coach for the Georgetown football team for 16 years and coached at the high school level for several years.
 He was also the head coach of Georgetown's club football team in 1968 and 1969.

-Early years
+Early life

 Dubofsy was born in 1909 in Hartford, Connecticut.
 He attended Weaver High School in Hartford, winning a reputation as "one of the outstanding athletes in the history of Hartford schoolboy sports."
 He enrolled at Georgetown University and played at the guard position for the Georgetown Hoyas football team from 1928 to 1931.
 He was selected by his teammates as captain of the 1931 Georgetown team.
 He was also selected as a first-team guard on the 1931 All-American Catholic football team.
 He was elected to the Georgetown Athletic Hall of Fame in 1953.